kedro-org/kedro/docs/source/logging/logging.md

 log.error("[bold red blink]Important error message![/]", extra={"markup": True})
 ```

-## Show DEBUG level messages
+### Show DEBUG level messages
-In your `logging.yml`, you can change the level of log messages that you wish to see.
+To see your `DEBUG` level message, you can change the level of log messages that you wish to see in `logging.yml`.

 ```yml
 loggers: